chan-w/code-cloze/anki/README.md

 }
 ```

-3. In "Fields", remove the Back field
+3. Go to "Fields" and remove the Back field.

+## Limitations
+Currently, syntax highlighting for each language requires a distinct note type that uses a distinct Vite.js build.
+The build used in `anki-front.html` and `anki-back.html` only supports syntax highlighting for Python.